 Depending on the wind, you may head north towards Haslemere and on a clear day the urban sprawl of London in the far distance will act as a nice contrast to the rural idyll which will sweep away before you.
 The south coast and sea beyond may well come into view if your balloon flies high enough.

-After your landing and a traditional Virgin Balloon Flights champagne toast, you’ll be whisked back to Fernhurst where you could go on to enjoy a celebratory drop of local ale at the old Red Lion pub.
+After your landing and a traditional Virgin Balloon Flights celebratory toast, you’ll be whisked back to Fernhurst where you could go on to enjoy a drop of local ale at the old Red Lion pub.

 Leave the A3 at the A333 for Hindhead.
 If travelling from Guildford, the A333 turn-off is seen immediately as you exit the Hindhead tunnel.